 But one at a time, very very small ‘commitment’.

-So if I’d like to wake up earlier, instead of waking up from 08h00 to 07h00, you know what I’ll do?
+So if I’d like to wake up earlier, instead of waking up from 08h00 to 07h00, you know what Harv will do?

-Tomorrow I’m going to do an experiment and I’ll see what happens.
+Tomorrow he’ll do an experiment and he’ll see what happens.

-I’ll set my alarm for 07h55 and put it on the other side of the room.
+He’ll set his alarm for 07h55 and he’d put it on the other side of the room.

-My intention is not to wake up at 07h00 because that’s too hard, but I think I can probably wake up at 07h55 and if I can’t, I’ll see HOW I’m not doing it.
+His intention is not to wake up at 07h00 because that’s too hard, but he thinks he can probably wake up at 07h55 and if he can’t, he’ll see HOW he’s not doing it by observing the process.

 Understand?

-Make it SO EASY, because if you think you’re going to wake up tomorrow morning and first thing, work out for 60 minutes despite not being in the habit of doing that, you won’t…
+Make it SO EASY, because, Harv says that if you think you’re going to wake up tomorrow morning and first thing, work out for 60 minutes despite not being in the habit of doing that, you won’t…

 Aim for a workout of 60 seconds, that’s easier, much more doable and it’s better than zero seconds!